How to Extract AU BAS Data for

 Can AI extraction handle handwritten receipts for BAS?

 Yes.
 The underlying vision model reads handwriting and printed text with the same semantic logic.
-A handwritten receipt from a tradie supplier with “Total $385 (inc GST)” scribbled at the bottom will produce the same structured output as a typed invoice — the GST amount can even be computed automatically if you define a computed column like GST Amount (Total ÷ 11).
-What matters is that the value is present on the document, not how it was written.
+A handwritten receipt from a tradie supplier with "Total $385 (inc GST)" scribbled at the bottom produces the same structured output as a typed invoice.
+If the GST amount is not separately listed, you can use a computed column — name a column GST Amount (Total ÷ 11) and the AI performs the calculation during extraction, outputting the GST component directly without any follow-up work in Excel.

 What if a supplier invoice does not separately show the GST amount?

-Most Australian tax invoices are required to show the GST amount separately, but if one does not and the total is marked as GST-inclusive, you can use a computed column.
-Define a column called GST Amount (Invoice Total ÷ 11) and the AI will perform the calculation during extraction, outputting the GST component directly — no post-processing in Excel needed.
-This is valid for standard 10% GST; if the invoice involves a mixed supply (part GST, part GST-free), you will need to verify and potentially split the transaction manually.
+Australian tax invoices for amounts over $82.50 are legally required to show the GST amount separately.
+If one does not and the total is marked as GST-inclusive, use a computed column: GST Amount (Invoice Total ÷ 11).
+This is valid for standard 10% GST.
+If the invoice involves a mixed supply — part taxable, part GST-free — you will need to verify and potentially split the transaction manually.
+Mixed-supply invoices from suppliers in health, education, or food industries are the most common source of this issue.

 Does the tool lodge BAS directly with the ATO?

-No. ImageToTable.ai extracts data from documents into structured spreadsheets — it does not lodge tax forms.
-You use the output as your working data to complete the BAS in your accounting software (Xero, MYOB), the ATO Business Portal, or through your BAS agent.
-The tool replaces the manual data entry step; it does not replace the lodgement step.
+No. The tool extracts data from documents into structured spreadsheets — it does not lodge tax forms or interact with ATO systems.
+You use the output as working data to complete the BAS in your accounting software (Xero, MYOB), the ATO Business Portal, or through your BAS agent.
+The tool replaces the manual data entry step; it does not replace the lodgement step or the legal declaration that the information is correct.

-How does this compare to just using Xero’s BAS feature?
+How does this compare to using Xero's BAS preparation feature?

-Xero’s BAS preparation module works with transactions already entered in Xero.
-If you receive a PDF invoice from a supplier, someone still has to type the amounts into Xero — either by creating a bill manually or by using Xero’s Hubdoc capture (which uses template-based OCR and often requires correction).
-AI extraction handles the step before the accounting software: turning a stack of PDFs, photos, and scans into a structured data table that you can then import or reference when creating transactions.
+Xero's BAS module works with transactions already entered in Xero.
+If you receive a PDF supplier invoice, someone still has to enter the amounts — either by creating a bill manually or by using Xero's Hubdoc capture tool, which relies on template-based OCR and often requires correction for non-standard layouts.
+AI extraction handles the step before the accounting software: turning a stack of PDFs, photos, and scans into a structured data table you can reference when creating transactions.
 The two tools address different stages of the workflow: extraction covers document → data; Xero covers data → BAS lodgement.

 What if I make a mistake on a lodged BAS?

-For small errors (within the ATO’s adjustment limits), you can correct the figure in your next BAS.
-For larger mistakes, you can lodge a revision through the ATO Business Portal or your accounting software.
-The ATO is generally accommodating if errors are corrected proactively.
-Keeping your extraction spreadsheets as supporting records for five years (as required by the ATO) means you can trace any discrepancy back to its source document quickly.
+For small errors within the ATO's adjustment limits, you can correct the figure in your next BAS by reporting the adjustment at label G7 (sales side) or G18 (purchases side).
+For larger mistakes, lodge a revision through the ATO Business Portal or your accounting software.
+The ATO is generally accommodating if errors are corrected proactively and before they initiate a review.
+Keeping your extraction spreadsheets as supporting records means you can trace any discrepancy to its source document — which makes explaining an error to the ATO a matter of minutes, not days of reconstruction.

-Yes.
-An IAS is a simpler version of the BAS used by businesses not registered for GST but required to report PAYG withholding or PAYG instalments.
-The extraction workflow is identical — you just define fewer columns since no GST labels apply.
-The same document types (payroll summaries, income records) feed the same extraction process.
+No — though the form looks similar.
+An IAS is used by businesses not registered for GST but required to report PAYG withholding or PAYG instalments.
+It reports fewer tax types: no GST labels, just PAYG withholding and PAYG instalment figures.
+An IAS is also filed monthly by businesses whose annual PAYG withholding exceeds $25,000.
+The extraction workflow is identical — you define fewer columns since no GST labels apply — but the same document types (payroll summaries, income records) feed the same process.
+For a deeper comparison of how different countries handle payroll tax reporting on equivalent forms, see our guide on UK P60 data extraction for payroll reconciliation.